lpedretti/CodeChallenge/README.md

 5. Configure email.php in app/Config (copy email.php.default to email.php and at least change the 'from' in the default transport.
 Without a proper transport, email notification will throw an exception)
 6. Configure default email address in core or bootstrap: Configure::write('App.defaultEmail', 'noreply@admin.com');

+## where to start
+BASE/users -> register new account

 ## Limitations
 This test does not yet uses notifications plugin.